 The first thing to remember is that it is a privilege to play with cleats.
 Regardless of whether or not you have your dream pair of cleats, it is a privilege to own your pair of cleats because many around the world don’t.
-They play in the streets barefooted.
+They play in the streets barefoot.

 What are soccer cleats in soccer?